 Dr. Tillmutt is a member of the College Music Society (CMS), the Missouri Music Educators Association (MMEA), the National Association for Music Educators (NAfME) and the Organization for American Kodaly Educators (OAKE).
 He holds level I Orff certification and level I Kodaly certification.

 Dr. Tillmutt has served as pianist, choral conductor and organist for several church choirs in Connecticut, Mississippi and in Pennsylvania.
-He serves as the Minister of Music at Trinity A.M.E Zion Church in Pittsburgh, Pa.
+He currently serves as pianist at the Pittsburgh Seventh-Day Adventist Church and Bethany Baptist Church in Pittsburgh, Pa.

 Tillmutt, Randy.
 "The History of the System of Music Education in Jamaica: Emancipation in 1838 to the 21st Century."
 Scholars Press, 2014

 - Diploma in Music Education (D.M.E.): Edna Manley College of the Visual and Performing Arts